kodif-team/how-to-use-android-sdk/README.md

   }
 }
 ```
-to pass a data to Kodif SDK just put the data in intent extra
+to pass a data to Kodif SDK just put the data in the intent extra

 ```
 button.setOnClickListener {